js-joda/js-joda/_includes/README.md

 ## Introduction

-js-joda, a port of the ThreeTen immutable data and time library to javascript.
-It provides a simple and clean API based on the ISO8601 calendar.
++ **js-joda** is an **immutable data and time library** for javascript.
+It provides a **simple, domain-driven and clean API** based on the **ISO8601** calendar.

-Joda-Time (the predecessor project) used to be the de facto standard date and time library for Java and is the base for JSR-310 that became part of Java SE 8 in the java.time package.
++ js-joda is a **port of the threeten** backport **aka Joda-Time**, the predecessor project of threeten, that is the base for JSR-310 implementation of the Java SE 8 java.time package.

++ js-joda has a lightweight footprint, only **36 kB minified and compressed**, no third party dependencies.

++ js-joda is **fast**.
+It is about 2 to 10 times faster than other javascript date libraries.

++ js-joda is **robust and stable**.
+We ported more then 1500 test-cases with a lots of test-permutations from the threeten project.
+We run the automated karma test-suite against Firefox, Chrome, Node and phantomjs.

++ js-joda supports **ECMAScript 5** browsers down to ie9.

 ## Why yet another javascript date and time library